Description

 - Can’t finish intense curative therapy.

-Azacitidine mechanism of action
+Azacitidine Mechanism of Action

 Azacitidine 300 mg drug works like a mimic of cytidine, a building block of DNA and RNA.
 It stops certain enzymes in the body from adding methyl groups to DNA and RNA.
 When cells take in Azarest and transform it with enzymes, it becomes part of the DNA and RNA molecules.
 This incorporation into DNA of cancer cells, like those in acute myeloid leukemia, blocks the action of DNA methyltransferases.